Masha Marjanovich

 Mediums Used

-Before receiving her MFA from the University of Washington, Masha Marjanovich studied European art in France, Hungary and Yugoslavia.
-The classical influences firmly rooted her art in the realm of figurative expressionism, allowing for stylistic versatility that nevertheless retains her signature aesthetic of the sculptural form.
-Through her study of music and dance helped her master the skill of expressive movement that makes her sculptures breathe with life.
+Before receiving her MFA from the University of Washington, Masha Marjanovich studied European art in France, Hungary and Serbia.
+These classical influences firmly rooted her art in the realm of figurative expressionism, allowing for stylistic versatility that nevertheless retains her signature aesthetic of the sculptural form.
+Her study of music and dance helped Masha to master the skill of expressive movement, which makes her sculptures breathe with life.

-Masha`s early opus was themed on ancient mythology, and explored the ceramic medium.
-She won her first award from the Museum of Ceramic Arts in Yugoslavia.
-Shifting focus to contemporary themes, Masha mastered the mediums of cast resin, stone and bronze.
-She exhibited her work in Seattle, Los Angeles and Santa Fe, attracting interest of private collectors.
+Masha mastered the mediums of terracotta, cast resin, cast stone and bronze.
+She exhibited her works in Seattle, Los Angeles, Santa Fe and Sydney.
+Her graceful and expressive forms attracted the interest of private collectors.
 Her sculptures now grace public and private collections in the US, Europe and Australia.
-Her clients include Sheraton Hotels, Ramsay Hospitals, Sydney Olympics Committee, Laguna Beach Hotel, University of Queensland, Seketin Beauty Salon, Roma Italian Restaurant, The Little Snail Restaurant, Dr. Harold Lancer, Dr. David Villareal, Lang Walker, and others.
-The latest sculpture in Masha`s mother-and-child series will be unveiled next year at the new Canberra Women and Children`s Hospital.
+Her clients include Sheraton Hotels, Ramsay Hospitals, Sydney Olympics Committee, Laguna Beach Hotel, University of Queensland, the Canberra Women and Children’s Hospital, Seketin Beauty Salon, Roma Italian Restaurant, The Little Snail Restaurant, Dr. Harold Lancer, Dr. David Villareal, Lang Walker, and others.
+Masha is also a skilled portrait sculptor.
+She was invited to create the monumental portrait of the Indigenous Australian hero, Pemulwuy.
+This sculpture has been acknowledged by the academic as well as the Indigenous communities, and is featured in numerous books, textbooks, museum and educational websites.

 Masha is a professional member of the International Sculpture Center.